- Artist: Lee Roye

 I was having a shit day looking for Soul records.
 There are many Northern Soul classics that generate euphoric recall whilst you're dancing at a Northern Soul event.
 Then there are a few that transport you back through time, to another point in your life.
 My personal mind-journey with Lee Roye, takes me straight to Elvis Presley and a city in mourning.

 When I eventually got in there, a typical "Record Dealer" bathroom confronted me...piled up high with record boxes.
-Right next to the seat where I sat hands on knees, was a box of 45's.
+Right next to the seat where I sat hands on knees, breathless in relief, was a box of 45's.
 Well, you can't resist can you?
-So adjusting my position slightly I pulled out a handful of 45's, as the strain of the day was expelled.
+So adjusting my position slightly on the seat, I pulled out a handful of 45's, as the strain of the day was expelled.

 I shouted top Jim "What Are These 45s in here" he called back "they are all shit".
-A rather apt reply for my current situation; "50 cents each" I heard, without moving my ass an inch I'd dug into 3 100 count boxes next to the pan.
+A rather apt reply for my current situation; "50 cents each" I heard, without moving my ass another inch, I dug into 3 100 count boxes next to the pan.
 They were full of 60's promo's.
-Kapp, Decca, RCA, Columbia, all the major labels and all the obscure stuff that Jim didn't recognize was left there unsorted...a treasure trove of mint unplayed radio station rejects of Northern Soul.
+Kapp, Decca, RCA, Columbia, all the major labels and all the obscure stuff that Jim didn't recognize was left there unsorted...a treasure trove of mint unplayed radio station rejects of mostly Northern Soul.

 Out jumped a Johnny Caswell, Dana Valery, Roy Hamilton, Lorraine Chandler..and a very lovely copy of Lee Roye (a hugely wanted record of the moment) .
 It was a great score.
 The best "score" I've ever had in a toilet, did I wipe my ass before jumping up, to rip open the other boxes that littered the room?
 I think I did...but very quickly.